How Much Should You Pay a Marketing Manager at Your Recruitment Agency?

 – Paid advertising spend (Google Ads, Social Media Ads etc.)

-– Additional outsourcing needed (graphic design for example)
+– Additional outsourcing needs (graphic design for example)

 What is the Average Salary of a Marketing Manager?

-Of course, there is also always the option to hire someone part time, but as we’re sure you’re aware – half the time means half the output, and you’re unlikely to see a huge ROI.
-But if you were just looking for someone to write a couple of blogs and manage your social media profiles, for example, this would be more than sufficient.
+Of course, there is also always the option to hire someone part-time, but as we’re sure you’re aware – half the time means half the output and you’re unlikely to see a huge ROI.
+If you were just looking for someone to write a couple of blogs and manage your social media profiles, for example, this would be more than sufficient.

 The Other Option: A Marketing Agency for Recruiters

-Prominence is a marketing agency for recruiters, which basically means that everything discussed above, we have a team of specialists that can do it all.
-From marketing strategy to graphic design to paid advertising and social media management, our team are experts in all things marketing for recruitment agencies.
+Prominence is a marketing agency for Recruiters, which means that for everything discussed above, we have a team of specialists that can do it all.
+From marketing strategy to graphic design, paid advertising to social media management, our team are expert in all things marketing for recruitment agencies.